 Warren Belin and Derrick Jackson retained; Dave Cohen joins the Demon Deacon staff

-Dave Cohen, the former head coach at Hofstra University, joined the Wake Forest coaching staff on Jan.
-2, 2014 as the defensive line coach.
+Dave Cohen, the former head coach at Hofstra University, joins the Wake Forest coaching staff in 2014 as defensive line coach.

 Cohen was the head coach at Hofstra for four seasons from 2006 through 2009 when the school dropped the program.
 In 2007 he guided the Pride to a 7-4 record, the second-most improved record in the Football Championship Subdivision that season.
 For his efforts, Cohen was a finalist for the Eddie Robinson Award which is presented each year to the top FCS coach in the nation.